glhr/rasa_project/user_data/user_data.md

 - Catch the yellow banana please
 - Catch the banana with your right arm
 - I wanted the other one
+- Will u take over the world some day?
+- With patience because robots are people too
+- I don't know
+- What is your purpose?

 ## intent:find
 - is there a [yellow](object_color) rubber [duck](object_name)  on the table